 So how do I feel about the competition?
 Well, I was amazed to win something, and I did end up with quite a nice new set of underwear for very little effort, but most importantly of all, I had a really hilarious day collecting my prize and I hope you will agree I got a good anecdote out of it too!

 [ Written by - Lucy Marris | Careers Adviser (UK), TEFL teacher (Vietnam) ]

 I have attended many competitions in different phases of my life and have won some prizes from those competitions as well.
 One such contest that I would like to talk about was the Cycling competition that I participated in my college.

-I was then a student of the college and around 15 years old.
+I was then a student at the college and around 15 years old.
 One day I noticed an advertisement in our local newspaper that an inter-college cycling competition would be held on next week.
-The entry fee would be $20 and the prizes would be given to the first three cyclers.
+The entry fee would be $20 and the prizes would be given to the first three cyclists.
 I had a passion for cycling and I that’s why I thought to participate it.

 I felt really happy and proud that I did well in this competition.
 Actually, I never took my cycling habit seriously and after I did well in that competition, I started participating in other cycling competitions as well.